Blacksmoke16/crylog/docs/readme.md

 ## Core Concepts

-* Logger - An instance of `Logger` that logs messages, optionally with context.
+* Logger - An instance of `Crylog::Logger` that logs messages, optionally with context.
 * Handler - Writes the log message to somewhere/something.
 * Processor - Adds metadata to each logged message.
 * Formatter - Determines how a logged message appears.